joebew42/mars-rover-kata/readme.md

 ## TODO

-- [R] Do we still need a class for `Commands` or we can inline that class as a detail of the `Rover`?
-So that we can build the Rover with a list of commands.
+- [R] The method `Rover#execute` should not be public anymore, since the rover expect to receive an array of commands.

 - [F] If a given command encounters an obstacle, the rover moves up to the last possible position, aborts the sequence and reports the obstacle.